ipld/interface-ipld-format/README.md

 The result is a JavaScript object, which may also be a Proxy object in case the data shouldn’t be deserialized as a whole.
 Its fields are the public API that can be resolved through.
 It’s up to the format to add convenient methods for manipulating the data.
 The returned object may also be a Proxy object in case the data shouldn’t be deserialized as a whole.

+All enumerable properties (the ones that are returned by a `Object.keys()` call) of the deserialized object are considered for resolving IPLD Paths.
+They must only return values whose type is one of the [IPLD Data Model](https://github.com/ipld/specs/blob/master/IPLD-Data-Model-v1.md).

 Returns a Promise containing the Javascript object.
 This object must be able to be serialized with a `serialize()` call.